Not addressing your lymphatic system?

 The lymph system is made up of several organs and tissues:

-The spleen is a large organ located in the abdomen that helps to filter out bacteria and other foreign substances from the blood.
-If the spleen shows up on your report, your Immune System may also show up.
+Spleen.
+A large organ located in the abdomen, it helps to filter out bacteria and other foreign substances from the blood.
+If the spleen shows up on your report, your Immune System may also show up, along with the Blood System.
 This could be connected to energetic toxins, like Epstein Barre Virus.

-The tonsils are two small glands located in the throat that help to fight infection.
-They will be part of the Lymphatic System dial on your Full Scan report from CBH.
+Tonsils.
+These two small glands are located in the throat that help to fight infection.
+They will be part of the Lymphatic System dial on your Full Scan report, or they may influence the Digestive System as the tonsils are paired with the throat.

-The bone marrow is the soft, spongy tissue found in the center of bones that helps to produce blood cells.
+Bone marrow.
+Your bone marrow is soft, spongy tissue found in the center of bones that helps to produce blood cells.
 This is part of the Locomotor System.
 Everything is connected!

 Functions of the Lymphatic System